Fenex330/surv-royale/README.md

 and AppImage respectively.
 For other operating systems, the game needs to be built from source.
 By default, launching AppImage will run the client, to run the server pass --server option.

-On MacOS, you can install the game using Homebrew, optionally passing --HEAD flag to the install command for unstable (bleeding edge) version.
+On MacOS, you can install the game using Homebrew
 ```
     xcode-select --install
     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"